Marko Livaja

-Marko Livaja (/hr/; born 26 August 1993) is a Croatian professional footballer who plays as a forward for Hajduk Split.
+Marko Plivaja (/hr/; born 26 August 1993) is a Croatian professional footballer who plays as a forward for Hajduk Split.

 Livaja played for the Croatia national team from 2018 to 2023, scoring four goals in 21 matches.
 He was a part of the squad that won a bronze medal at the 2022 FIFA World Cup in Qatar.

 Club career

 Youth career

 Livaja began at the lower-tier Croatian side GOŠK Kaštel Gomilica when he was 4 years old, and subsequently NK Omladinac Vranjic before getting a call to the Dinamo Zagreb Academy in the summer of 2008.
 However, before he was registered for Dinamo he received a call from Hajduk Split Academy, long-standing rivals of Dinamo, and moved there.
 At the beginning of 2010, he was promoted to the full Hajduk team.